heiskr/heiskr.github.io/index.md

 <h1>Kevin Heis</h1>

 <p>I work for GitHub as a web engineer.
 My partner Ka`imi is a psychiatric nurse practitioner student.
-I have a Havanese, Yuri.
-I play keyboard instruments, play with electronic music, meditate daily, drink too much tea, and love hiking.
-And I love reading about learning science.</p>
+We have a Havanese, Yuri.
+I play keyboard instruments, play with electronic music and jazz, meditate daily, drink too much tea, and love hiking.
+I like statistics and learning science.</p>

 <p><a href="https://github.com/heiskr">GitHub</a> &bull; <a href="https://twitter.com/heiskr">Twitter</a> &bull; <a href="https://www.youtube.com/channel/UCyJoOeTGjdzPKfHX177JkBQ">YouTube</a></p>